-In 2015, it is twenty three years since our story began.
+In 2017, it is twenty five years since our story began.
 The story of the Airport Express Train is about clear goals and sky-high ambitions, about a slightly troubled start and a very good continuation.
 This is our story.

 Actually, the modern history of Oslo’s Airport Express Train did not start till 1998.
 In a way, everything that happened before that, was part of the preparatory phase.
 We were a new company with an opportunity to do things differently.

 Admittedly, we set out from an excellent starting point.
 Yet this alone would not have been enough.
 We needed people who wanted to achieve things - a team who were willing to work hard and give that little extra, every single day.
 Together we have tried and failed, tried again, learnt our lessons and succeeded.